-Since adoption of the standard 3E rules in 2014, there is no long such advantage.
-Specifically, it’s fine to sit for the exam with 120 credit hours, but you must complete 30 accounting credit hours plus 150 hours overall to obtain the license.
+Since July 2014 when NH adopts the 3Es, there is no longer such an advantage.
+It’s fine to sit for the exam with 120 credit hours, but you must complete 30 accounting credit hours plus 150 hours overall to obtain the license.

 New Hampshire CPA Requirements